Marton, East Riding of Yorkshire

-Marton is a hamlet in the East Riding of Yorkshire, England, and in an area known as Holderness.
-It is situated approximately 8 mi north-east of Hull city centre and 2 mi east of the village of Skirlaugh and the A165 road.
+Marton is a hamlet in the civil parish of Burton Constable, in the East Riding of Yorkshire, England, and in an area known as Holderness.
+It is situated approximately 8 mi north-east of Kingston upon Hull city centre and 2 mi east of the village of Skirlaugh and the A165 road.

-Marton forms part of the civil parish of Burton Constable.
+Marton was formerly a township in the parish of Swine, in 1866 Marton became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Burton Constable.
+In 1931 the parish had a population of 73.

-In 1823 Marton was in the civil parish of Swine, and the Wapentake and Liberty of Holderness.
+In 1823 Marton was in the Wapentake and Liberty of Holderness.
 A Catholic chapel was the only place of worship.
 Population at the time was 129, with occupations including nine farmers and a shoemaker.
 A carrier, who was also a Licensed victualler, operated between the village and Hull twice weekly.

 Marton was served from 1864 to 1964 by Burton Constable railway station on the Hull and Hornsea Railway.

 To the south-east of the settlement is the Roman Catholic Church of the Holy Sacrament which is a Grade II listed building.

+The name Marton derives from the Old English meretūn meaning 'mere settlement'.